Cannabis Light Schedules: Vegetative Stage vs Flowering Stage

 The real answer is that it’s a matter of personal preference and also depends on what end result you’re looking for.
 There are two major considerations when choosing the right time to switch to 12/12, the age of the plant and the height of the plant:

 Age: Some growers feel that a marijuana plant which has been grown from seed will not produce as many buds or have enough resin production if the plant is not given at least 60 days in the vegetative stage to mature before it’s changed over to the flowering stage.
-This is not true. many growers initiate flowering soon after germinating a seed in order to keep plants small and short.
-This is often called “12-12 from seed.”
-Just remember, no matter what you do, a young cannabis plant will not start flowering until it is 2-3 weeks old.
-Even if you put a seed on a 12-12 schedule from the beginning, it will not start properly budding for about 3 weeks.
+This is not true. many growers initiate flowering much sooner in order to keep plants small and short.
+Just know that no matter what you do, a young cannabis plant will not start flowering until it is 2-3 weeks old.
+Even if you put a seedling on a 12-12 schedule from the beginning, it will not start properly budding for about 3-4 weeks.
 When growing with cannabis clones, age is not an issue and growers can switch directly to flowering once your clone has established roots.
 This is because even though a clone may be small, it’s still a ‘mature’ plant since it is made of a piece from a mature plant.
 Rooted clones tend to grow much faster for the first few weeks than plants grown from seed.
 In any case, age is not much of an issue, and you should switch your light schedule at the time that best fits your needs.

-Here’s an example of LST to keep a plant short:
+Here’s an example of Low Stress Training (LST) to keep a plant short:

 LST - low stress training involves bending over plants so they stay shorter